Backup Exec: Installation

 Backup Exec and its options can be installed on a local computer, a remote computer, within a virtual environment, or on a public cloud "Infrastructure as a Service (IaaS)" virtualization platform.
-Today Backup Exec supports the Backup Exec server installation on 64-bit operating systems only.
+Backup Exec supports the Backup Exec server installation on 64-bit operating systems only.
 However, the Agent for Windows can be installed on 32-bit operating systems.
 Several methods are available for installing Backup Exec.
 An Environment Check runs automatically during installation to make sure that the installation process can complete.
 If Backup Exec finds any configuration issues that can be fixed during the installation, or that may prevent Installation, warnings appear.

 Backup Exec can be installed using the following: